VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ```

 Run the application again and use right-click and hold to rotate the camera towards the capsule, or follow the instructions displayed on the screen. 🎥 Feeling a bit more satisfied now?
 Let's make the experience even more interesting! 🎨✨

+{% include _alert.html type:'success' title: "You learnt how to add a 3D camera controller to the scene to allow basic camera movement.
+You can now rotate the camera using the mouse and keyboard." %}

 ## Step 5: Reposition the Capsule - More Excitement! 📍